-6.12.1 General conclusions
+6.11.1 General conclusions

-The polarized inclusive DIS experiments from SLAC, CERN and DESY have laid the foundation for our understanding of the nucleon spin structure; they show that:

-- The strong force is well described by pQCD, even when spin degrees of freedom are accounted for.
+The polarized inclusive DIS experiments from SLAC, CERN and DESY laid the foundation for our understanding of the nucleon spin structure and showed that: • The strong force is well described by pQCD, even when spin degrees of freedom are accounted for.
 Since QCD is the accepted paradigm, the contribution of inclusive, doubly polarized DIS experiments to nucleon spin studies provide important test of the theory.
 For example, the verification of the Bjorken sum rule, Eq.
-(51), has played a central role.
-To emphasize this, one can recall the oft-quoted statement of Bjorken [369]: "Polarization data has often been the graveyard of fashionable theories.
-If theorists had their way, they might well ban such measurements altogether out of self-protection." - QCD's fundamental quanta, the quarks and gluons, and their OAMs should generate the nucleon spin, see Eq.
-(29):
+(54), has played a central role.
+To emphasize this, one can recall the oft-quoted statement of Bjorken [381]: "Polarization data has often been the graveyard of fashionable theories.
+If theorists had their way, they might well ban such measurements altogether out of self-protection."

+• QCD's fundamental quanta, the quarks and gluons, and their OAM should generate the nucleon spin, see Eq.
+(31):